JTechGaming/JPackCompiler/README.md

 JPackCompiler is a compiler for the JPack language, a C/C++-like programming language that compiles to Minecraft Java Edition datapacks.
 Instead of writing raw `.mcfunction` files, you write structured code with variables, functions, control flow, and classes, and the compiler handles generating the datapack file structure, scoreboard management, and NBT storage.

+If you have any issues or questions, you can report/ask them on github or in my discord server: https://discord.gg/Vc7j8RuztG

 ## How it works

 JPack compiles to Minecraft datapacks by mapping language constructs to datapack primitives: